david-borchers/LCE_paper/README.md

 RStudio
 =======

-If you are an RStudio user, you might want to use the R project file LCE_paper.proj as your RStudio project file.
+If you are an RStudio user, you might want to use the R project file LCE_paper.Rproj as your RStudio project file.